Exporting to Panama

 Cyber security

 Panama is in the top 10 countries with the most cyber attacks in Latin America.
-Panama is an international financial centre and consequently there’s increasing demand for cyber security to prevent the loss of confidence in the system.
+It is an international financial centre, and consequently there’s increasing demand for cyber security to prevent loss of confidence in the system.

 Doing business in Panama